Steps to importing cell cultures

 If the organism is not listed on the HSNO register contact the EPA:

 If the organism is listed on the HSNO register and the approval code begins with BER, PNZ or S26 and it is not an unwanted organism or regulated in the official pest register, then it can come in on a general permit to import.
 Include the approval code on the permit application form.

 Organisms that only have EPA approval codes that begin with NOC or GMC will need to come in on a restricted import permit and will be directed into a transitional or containment facility.

 EPA approval codes starting with GMD are not used for import purposes.

-If an organism is listed as present in New Zealand by the EPA but also appears on the Unwanted Organism Register or is classed as 'regulated' in BORIC, contact MPI for advice.
+If an organism is listed as present in New Zealand by the EPA but also appears in the official New Zealand pest register as unwanted or 'regulated', contact MPI for advice.

-The Biosecurity Organisms Register for Imported Commodities (BORIC) records organisms that may be associated with plants or plant products that are imported into New Zealand.
-The quarantine status for each species is indicated as regulated or non-regulated.
+The pest register records organisms that may be associated with plants or plant products that are imported into New Zealand.
+The quarantine status for each species is indicated as regulated or non-regulated or unwanted.